 - Recognition of early education accreditation status in several states, allowing the program to receive higher reimbursement rates for subsidized children.
 (E-mail email@example.com to receive information on the state approval process).

-Interested in learning more about the accreditation process?
+Interested in learning more about the accreditation process for EE-12 schools?
 Take our Accreditation Quiz to cover items of initial eligibility and set up a consultation with your divisional accreditation team.
 (Note, if your school does not meet initial eligibility requirements, including the minimum enrollment numbers, you may be eligible for our Steps to School Improvement program.)

 ACSI proudly presents its newly-restructured Strategic Partnership Program, which includes companies, organizations, and ministries who have been carefully chosen to benefit you—our member schools—and to assist you in accomplishing your life-changing mission.
 Our goal is to proactively build long-term relationships with entities that thoughtfully align with the goals and purposes of Christian schooling and desire to assist you in your work as you educate the next generation of leaders.